gabigor1/project-one/README.md

 ## Challenges

 This was the first project for the course.
-In this proyect, I have to find resources and use my knowledge to design and create the Space Invaders game, it was a hard task.
+In this project, I have to find resources and use my knowledge to design and create the Space Invaders game, it was a hard task.
 One of my first problems was the logic of the movement of the aliens.
 I got problems when they reach a corner and try to go down, they moved down and later go up again.
-I spent a lot of time with the logic.
+I spent a lot of time with logic.

 ## Bugs

 * If you press too fast the spacebar the laser overlap.
 * Sometimes laser destroys the next alien.

 ## Resources

-I used images of invaders, the laser and the tank from Sprites Resources.
-The sound and music is from Classic Gaming.
+I used images of invaders, the laser, and the tank from Sprites Resources.
+The sound and music are from Classic Gaming.

 * [Sprites Resources] (https://www.spriters-resource.com/)
 * [Classic Gaming Sounds] (https://www.classicgaming.cc/classics/space-invaders/sounds)

 ## Learnings

-This was my first project, I learn some much about functions how they work, how they can communicate to others functions.
-Also I learn a lot about lopping and conditionals to make events happend.
+This was my first project, I learn some much about functions how they work, how they can communicate with other’s functions.
+Also, I learn a lot about lopping and conditionals to make events happened.